-What’s the difference between web design and development?
-And what about UI vs UX?
+What’s the difference between web design and development? what about UI vs UX?
 What do these divisions mean?
 Why are there so many acronyms??
-Don’t tech people want everything to be user friendly!?
+What do people mean by a user- friendly website?

-If you’re new to getting a website designed, coming across the terminology of the tech industry can feel a lot like listening to a foreign language—except most foreign languages have rhyme and reason.
-But working with a web professional is something every business should do at some point; if you want a successful website, you may need a translator.
+If you’re new to getting a website designed, approaching across the terminology of the technology industry can feel a lot like listening to a foreign language except most foreign languages have poem and reason.
+But working with a Web Designer is something every business should do at some point; if you want a winning website, you may need a translator.

-That’s what this article is for.
-If you’re getting your first website designed or just looking to understand the industry better, here we explain and dissect four of the most used and most troublesome terms in tech today: UI, UX, web design and web development.
-After reading this, you’ll not only know what each field does but also which one you need your business to focus on most.
+That’s what this article is about.
+If you’re getting your first website designed or just trying to understand the business better, here we explain and dissect four of the most used and most worrying terms in technology today: UI, UX, web design and web development.
+After reading this, you’ll not only know what each field does but also which one you must want your business to focus on most.

 The ABCs of IT

 Let’s start off with some basic definitions to relieve your initial misunderstanding and give you some context before we dive deeper:

 - Web design — A extensive umbrella category for everything that relates to designing the visuals and usability of a website.
 Both UI and UX design, along with many other fields, get included under web design.